Raaghav-m/Vanilla-javascript-projects/README.md

 Hey this is me,Raaghav.M
-Here I'm planning to start my web3 Journey with various projects.
+Here are various vanilla javascript projects i have done over the course of my study